kachick/action-update-dprint-plugins/README.md

           base-branch: 'main'
       # Enable `Allow auto-merge` in your repository settings if you need following steps
       - name: Merge sent PR
-        # Merge if `dprint fmt` does not make any diff even after updating plugins
+        # Checking `dprint fmt` did not make any diff even after updating plugins
         if: ${{ steps.update-dprint-plugins.outputs.pr_url != '' && steps.update-dprint-plugins.outputs.fmt == 'false' }}
         run: gh pr merge --auto --squash --delete-branch "${{ steps.update-dprint-plugins.outputs.pr_url }}"
         env:
           # Need to be replaced to your PAT if need to approve or need to trigger other actions
           GITHUB_TOKEN: '${{ secrets.GITHUB_TOKEN }}'
 ```

+## Preparation

+Enable the following options in your repository settings

+- Enable `Allow GitHub Actions to create and approve pull requests`
+- Enable `Allow auto-merge` if you need auto merging

 ## Input Parameters